Apple's board needs to step up to new era

 By Poornima Gupta and Sinead Carew

-SAN FRANCISCO/NEW YORK The death of Apple Inc's strong-willed co-founder and Chairman Steve Jobs has put the secretive company's small board at crossroads.
+SAN FRANCISCO/NEW YORK, Oct 6 The death of Apple Inc's (AAPL.O) strong-willed co-founder and Chairman Steve Jobs has put the secretive company's small board at crossroads.

 Business as usual, or time for a change?
 The first signs of the future will be whether they choose an independent chairman and expand the number of directors.